 Students majoring in Religious Studies who plan to do graduate work in the subject are strongly encouraged to study the languages that they will need for their graduate programs.

 Courses in the Divinity School Some Divinity School courses may count toward the major, with permission of the DUS.
 Divinity School faculty are eligible to advise senior essays.
-Information about courses and faculty may be found in the Divinity School bulletin.
+Information about courses and faculty may be found in the Divinity School online bulletin.

 Number of courses 12 term courses (incl senior req)

 Distribution of courses 5 core RLST courses to include: 1 intro course, 1 breadth course, 3 related core courses; 4 electives, as described and with DUS permission

 Substitution permitted Divinity School courses, with DUS permission